Abdalhafeez98/HTML-and-CSS-Template-Two-Kasper-Design/README.md

-# HTML-and-CSS-Template-Two-Kasper-Design
+### HTML-and-CSS-Template-Two-Kasper-Design

+kasper template
-## static design only HTML and CSS.
+static design only HTML and CSS.

-## I applied what I learned from Elzero web school course.
+I applied what I learned from Elzero web school course.